Root Clusters over Number fields : Inverse Problems and Applications: Introduction

 The notion of minimal generating sets of the splitting field of a polynomial was introduced by the author and Vanchinathan in Section 2 in \cite{jaiswal2025minimal}.
 In Section \ref{Minimal Generating Sets of Galois Closure}, we give a field theoretic formulation for minimal generating sets and prove Proposition \ref{SCM min gen} about strong cluster magnification and minimal generating sets.
-We prove Theorem \ref{inv min gen xn} as a generalization of Theorem 1.1 in \cite{jaiswal2025minimal} for number fields.
-We also prove Theorem \ref{gen of 1.2 of min gen set} as a generalization of Theorem 1.2 in \cite{jaiswal2025minimal}.
-We then go on to establish Theorem \ref{inverse min gen} (by applying similar methods as in earlier sections) which is as follows.
-For notations see Section \ref{Minimal Generating Sets of Galois Closure}.
+We prove the following as a significant generalization of the Main Theorem in \cite{jaiswal2025minimal}.